http301/http301.github.io/knowledge-dump/_posts/2015-03-14-advanced-coding-questions.md

 In this case, we only need to check the bucket contains the value and the two neighbor buckets.

 1. Use a HashMap from Bucket Number to one of the values.
-There won't be two values at the same bucket, because if so it must have already satisfied this condition; | difference | of two numbers < T, and returned)
+There won't be two values at the same bucket, because if so it must have already satisfied this condition; abs(difference) < T, and returned)
 2. Maintain such a window, whenever insert a new element, check its bucket and its neighbor buckets, they are the only possible numbers that could have the difference < T.

-> We can use this kind of method (**Hash Value to Bucket, same range in the same bucket**) when we see something like this **| two number's difference | < T **
+> We can use this kind of method (**Hash Value to Bucket, same range in the same bucket**) when we see something like this ** abs(two number's difference) < T **

 ```java
 public boolean exists(int[] A, int k, int t) {